SpenceKonde/DxCore/megaavr/extras/SerialImplementationNotes.md

 Is probably faster though, since every Y+x here is replaced by ADIW X, x; ST/LD X, y; SBIW X, x in C. the assembly basically cuts 4 cycles on every memory access...
 It would be better to implement the assembler interrupt routines in a separate .S file*

+Comment on the problem itself: I remember reading mention of how the compiler treated the three pointer registers the same until the very end.... except of course, they're not the same, Y and Z can do displacement, X cannot (AVR didn't have enough opcodes ldd/std Z and ldd/std Y each take up 1/16th of possible opcodes (if you're wondering, the "_________ immediate" instructions that work on r16-r31 only each also take up 1/16th of the flash and there are like 6 of them or something; as do rjmp and rcall (in/out together do.
+That's the price you pay for having an instruction set simple enough that you can memorize it without too much difficulty).
+Z gets used first generally, and Y uusually has a pointer to the stack frame

 ```c++
   asm volatile (
     "MOVW R30, %0   \n\t"   // make sure the uartClass is actually in Z